PathwayCommons/guide/_tools/gsea.md

 \end{equation}
 $$

-In the same way, we can express \eqref{eq:3} for the genes not in the gene set.
+In the same way, we can express equation \eqref{eq:3} for the genes outside the gene set as

 $$
 \begin{equation} \label{eq:6}